San José City College Centennial: Dr. Joseph King

 I think a really good part of all of this is how much the College evolved, and that the District saw those problems, too.
 And that Ken Yeager was there to really help move things forward.
 I have a special place in my heart for Ken.
 He did a lot for those students and for me.

-That day he visited me and said, “you changed my life.
+That day, he visited me and said, “You changed my life.
 If it wasn’t for you and that club you had and what you did working with me, I wouldn’t be where I am today.”

-I am ill with cancer facing an unknown future, but I can be proud of what I did.
+I am ill with cancer, facing an unknown future, but I can be proud of what I did.
 And I wouldn’t change a single day or anything I did to advocate for those who did not have the platform I had.
-Those students remain a tender part of my heart and I miss them very much.
+Those students remain a tender part of my heart, and I miss them very much.

-City College SAFE zone Sign
+City College SAFE Zone Sign